 Menarche is the name given to the first menstruation in women.
 It typically occurs about two years after the appearance of pubic hair and incipient breasts, and can occur prematurely before the age of 8 or delayed until the age of 16.

-The first menstruation symbolizes a state of maturity characterized by the body´s preparation for reproduction and a more mature sense of oneself and one´s sexuality.
+The first menstruation symbolizes a state of maturity characterized by the preparation of the young woman's body for reproduction and greater clarity as to sexual identity.